dbdipview/dbdipview/README.md

 The databases can quickly be made available for access on user request or kept up and running as persistent (reusable) DIP-s. dbDIPview can run on a dedicated server with a DBMS.
 For a start, we use the administration menu to deploy two packages: the Archival Information Package (AIP) with database content, and the corresponding access enabling information package.
 Both packages need to be delivered to or kept available in the defined dbDIPview folder.

 ## Technology
-The tool is based Linux, Apache, PostgreSQL and PHP.
+The tool is based on Linux, Apache, PostgreSQL,and PHP.

 ## The Modules
 * Packager (creation of a package with or without database content as CSV data, XML schema validation of the viewer)